Recreation resource planning: Recreation Allocation

-Recreation resource planning requires recreation allocation decisions because not all types and number of people or activities can be accommodated in a particular setting at one time.
+Recreation resource planning requires recreation allocation decisions because not all types and numbers of people or activities can be accommodated in a particular setting at one time.

 Recreation Compatibility

 Some recreation uses are not compatible with other uses, and recreation planners have the responsibility to determine what, if any, uses should be permitted, and where those activities should be permitted.
 Strong preferences for specific recreation settings lead to competition for recreation resources among different user types.
 Conflict is also generated by how each user group perceives the others’ actions and values.

 Recreation Niche

 Because not all people can be accommodated in all places, recreation planning helps to focus on the special values and resources of a setting and to define the special niche within the larger spectrum of recreation opportunities.

 Visitor Capacity

 Visitor capacity is the prescribed number, or supply, of available visitor opportunities that will be accommodated in a specific location and specific time.